 - $3.49 per dozen (6 servings) equaling $0.58 per 2 egg serving

-I then checked Walmart for eggs and regular oatmeal prices:
+I then checked Walmart for the prices of both:

 - Quaker Old Fashioned Oats